arminderk/PollApp/README.md

 A web application that allows users to take part in various different polls and submit feeback.

+## Features

+- After the application is setup, you will be able to access the application at [localhost:8000](http://localhost:8000).
+- By default, the application supports two user roles: admin and user.
+The seeders will create 5 users and 1 admin record in the db (all have a default test password of `password`).
+- Admin Functionality
+    - Admin dashboard displays a paginated table of all polls in the system
+    - The admin can sort the polls displayed on their dashboard in any order they like and the order of published polls will be reflected on the user's dashboard
+    - An admin can create new polls and update existing ones
+    - Once a poll is published (the current date and time is within the start_date and finish_date range), the poll is not editable
+- User Functionality
+    - User dashboard displays a paginated table of published polls
+    - Once a user votes for a poll, the poll results are displayed showing how many users voted for each individual option
+    - A user can only vote once per poll

+## Technologies Used

+- PHP/Laravel
+- Bootstrap CSS
+- Alpine JS
+- Laravel Livewire
+- MySQL DB

+&nbsp;

 ## Application Setup

 ### 1. Install dependencies: